Doonside, New South Wales

-Doonside is a suburb in Sydney, in the state of New South Wales, Australia.
+Doonside is a suburb in the metropolis of Sydney, in the state of New South Wales, Australia.
 Doonside is located 40 km west of the Sydney central business district, in the local government area of the City of Blacktown and is part of the Greater Western Sydney region.
 Featherdale Wildlife Park and the Nurragingy Nature Reserve are popular local tourist attractions.